Kitware/vtk-js/CONTRIBUTING.md

-Contributing to VTK-JS
+Contributing to vtk.js
 ======================

-This page documents at a very high level how to contribute to VTK-JS.
+This page documents at a very high level how to contribute to vtk.js.
-Please check our [developer instructions] for a more detailed guide to developing and contributing to the project, and our [VTK-JS Git README] for additional information.
+Please check our [developer instructions] for a more detailed guide to developing and contributing to the project, and our [vtk.js Git README](README.md) for additional information.

-1. The VTK-JS source is maintained on Github at https://github.com/kitware/vtk-js<br/>
+1. The vtk.js source is maintained on Github at https://github.com/kitware/vtk-js<br/>

 2. [Fork VTK] into your user's namespace on Github.